cs205-genie3-parallel/genie3-parallel/docs/7_advance_graph.md

 ### Graph Analysis

 In our project, the final output produced by Spark could be further read into PySpark as the input of Graph and build a network.
-The genes names in `vertices.csv` could be used to build gene vertices, and the gene connection with significant pairwise correlation could be used as gene edges and weights to build gene relationships.
+The genes names in `vertices.csv` could be used to build gene vertices, and the gene connection with significant pairwise correlation in `graph_edges.csv` could be used as gene edges and weights to build gene relationships.

 First, we could launch Pyspark with: